 Lane Keeping Assist

-Helps to stay in lane.
-Lane Keeping Assist can help prevent accidents caused by unintentional lane departures with visual, audible and tactile signals.
+Helps to stay in the lane.
+Lane Keeping Assist can help prevent accidents caused by unintentional lane departures with visual, audio, and tactile signals.

-When Lane Keeping Assist detects an active driver input, for instance steering, braking, accelerating or actuating the turn indicator, the system does not emit a warning.
+A camera that recognizes lane markings monitors whether the vehicle is drifting out of its lane.
+When Lane Keeping Assist detects active driver input, for instance steering, braking, accelerating, or using the turn indicator, the system does not emit a warning.